CTPUG/wafer/README.rst

 1. Install bower
    ``npm install bower``

-2. Use bower to install bootstrap
-   ``$(npm bin)/bower install``
+2. Use bower to install appropriate versions of bootstrap and jquery ``$(npm bin)/bower install``

 3. Move files to the correct location